 A patient can go on and off Hospice Care as needed—or if they change their mind and decide to return to curative treatment.
 They may also enter hospitals for certain types of treatment if it involves improving their quality of life.

 Hospice care is limited to a maximum of six months.

-In the U.S., many insurance companies, as well as the Medicare Hospice Benefit, require that a terminally ill patient has a prognosis of six months or less to start hospice, but a terminally-ill patient can receive Hospice Care for as long as necessary.
+In the U.S., many insurance companies and the Medicare Hospice Benefit require that a terminally ill patient has a prognosis of six months or less to start hospice.
+Still, a terminally-ill patient can receive Hospice Care for as long as necessary.

 300 Jackson St, Richmond, Texas 77469, United States